riodelphino/zk-snacks-explorer.nvim/README.md

 - Tree style like `Snacks.explorer`
 - Displays the title instead of the filename
 - Icon, text, and their highlights can be customized
-- Search by filename and title (tree is broken...)
+- Search by filename and title
 - Shows Git icons
 - Shows Diagnostics icons
 - Watch for files and directories changing.